Kinnea: Mid-19th century

 The Great Famine, also known as the Great Hunger, was a devastating period in Irish history that occurred between 1845 and 1852.
 The famine was primarily caused by the failure of the potato crop, which was a staple food for the majority of the Irish population, especially the impoverished rural communities.
-There are no direct records of the death toll in Kinnea.
-A comparison of the 1841 and 1851 census indicates that the population fell from 241 to 205; a decline of 14.5 percent.
-Kinnea's proximity to the sea offered alternative food sources which helped limit the population's dependence on potatoes.

 A three masted ship ran around in Rockstown bay in October 1860.
 The crew abandoned the ship before it broke up.

 Rural unrest in the late 19th century

 Land ownership in Kinnea and the surrounding valley of Urris was highly contentious, with landlords often issuing eviction notices to tenant farmers.
 These evictions sometimes led to violent confrontations between the bailiffs and local residents.
 Evictions of tenants in rent arrears was a relatively frequent occurrence, and efforts to remove people from their homes was met by protest.
 In January 1881, for example, four local men were charged with having engaged in a riot, of unlawful assembly and of assaulting a bailiff who had visited Kinnea to serve eviction notices.
 A crowd of 150 residents had confronted the bailiff and pelted him with snowballs and sods of turf.
 The police, who had accompanied the bailiff, identified the four accused men from the assembled crowd.
 The magistrates took a lenient view of the incident and dismissed the case.